Grand Castle Woerden, Castle 3.

 (5)

-About halfway between Oudewater and Montfoort, Hoeve de Schans is a reminder of the Line of Pleit, which lay across the Hollandsche IJssel around 1800.
-Behind the farm, a deviating ditch pattern reveals the location of a so-called semi-bastion.
-On the south side of the Hollandsche IJssel there is now the modern pumping station 'De Pleyt' and café-restaurant De Schans refers to the old line from the time of the OHWL.
+About halfway between Oudewater and Montfoort, Hoeve de Schans is a reminder of the Line of Pleit that lay across the Hollandsche IJssel around 1800.
+Behind the farm, a different ditch pattern still reveals the location of a so-called half-bastion.
+On the south side of the Hollandsche IJssel, the modern pumping station 'De Pleyt' now stands, and café-restaurant De Schans refers to the old line from the time of the OHWL.

-In Montfoort you can find remains of city walls and a gate, a moat and a partly restored and renovated castle.
-In the eighteenth century, the Utrecht town was almost adjacent to the OHWL.
-For the next track of the water line, the cycle path along the N 204 should be chosen in the direction of the village of Linschoten.
+In Montfoort, remains of city walls and a gate, a moat and a partly restored and rebuilt castle can be found.
+The Utrecht town was almost against the OHWL in the eighteenth century.
+For a next track of the waterline, the cycle path along the N 204 must be chosen in the direction of the village of Linschoten.

 (6)